 3. Update Software using a USB Drive

-However, if nothing works for you, try updating the system software using a USB flash drive on your PS5 console.
+However, if nothing works for you, update the system software using a USB flash drive on your PS5 console.
 To do so:

-- Keep in mind that you have a PS5 wireless controller, a USB cable, a PC/Mac connected to the internet, and a FAT32 USB flash drive with a minimum of 1GB of free storage space.
+- Remember that you have a PS5 wireless controller, a USB cable, a PC/Mac connected to the internet, and a FAT32 USB flash drive with a minimum of 1GB of free storage space.

 - Make sure to use a PC/Mac and create a folder called PS5 on a USB drive formatted as FAT32.